mayankchoubey/deno-in-2-hours/README.md

 ## Introduction
 Deno is a simple, modern, and secure runtime for JavaScript and TypeScript applications that uses Google’s V8 engine and is built in Rust.
 Deno is a complete toolchain that ships as a single executable with no dependencies.
 It runs in a sandbox and supports Typescript out the box.
 Deno `1.0` was generally available in May'2020.
-The latest release of Deno is `1.9.0`.
+This guide was written to match version `1.11.1` of Deno.

+## Releases
+Deno has an aggressive release schedule.
+There is a minor release almost every week.
+Every release contains a large number of features and bug fixes.

+- Visit https://github.com/denoland/deno/releases to get detailed information on Deno's releases

 ## Installation
 Deno installs as a single executable with no dependencies.
 It can be easily installed either directly or using package managers on all the supported platforms: Mac, Linux, and Windows.